sniperwolf/taggingJS/README.md

 1. Open a shell in project's directory;
 1. Write `npm install` on it (make sure you have installed [nodeJS](nodejs.org));
 1. Write `grunt` to execute the default script (without minification), `grunt dist` to also minify the script (make sure you have installed [Grunt](gruntjs.com)).

-You can find a working example in [Codepen.io](http://codepen.io/sniperwolf/pen/geFxq/) or in the project's [GitHub page](http://sniperwolf.github.io/taggingJS/).

 #### Syntax ####